bahrus/trans-render/README.md

 This library, on the other hand, considers the entire template document open for amendment.
 This may be alarming, if as me, you find yourself comparing this effort to the [::part ::theme initiative](https://meowni.ca/posts/part-theme-explainer/), where authors need to specify which elements can be themed.

 However, the use case is quite different.
 In the case of stylesheets, we are talking about global theming, affecting large numbers of elements at the same time.
 The use case I'm really considering is one web component extending another.
+I don't just mean direct class inheritance, but compositional extensions as well.
 It doesn't seem that unreasonable to provide maximum flexibility in that circumstance.
 Yes, I suppose the ability to mark some tags as "undeletable / non negotiable" might be nice, but I see no way to enforce that.

 ## Client-side JS faster than SSR?